sizebay/kikaha/kikaha-core/README.md

 ```

-As occurs with Undertow core, this modulo is totally OpenSource.
+As occurs with Undertow core, this module is totally OpenSource.
 If any of above approaches doesn't fit your need, you may consider to extends ```kikaha.core.UndertowServer``` class and improve it by your self.

 ### Listening to deployments
 It's possible to listen deployments events like ```onDeploy``` and ```onUndeploy```.